thisisyichenzhang/ShinyApp/README.md

 Developer & Maintainer: Yichen Zhang (zhangyichen93@gmail.com)

 This Shiny App serves as the crucial part of the data pipeline we recently built.
-It allows multiple users to enter data throuhg the Shiny App.
+It allows multiple users to enter data throuhg the Shiny GUI.
 The data will be automatically formatted and stored in a local sqlite (a light version of SQL) database.

 ## Implementation
 To run the app on your machine, simply type the following code in your R console: